robusta-dev/kubernetes-chatgpt-bot/README.md

 # Introduction
-A ChatGPT bot for Kubernetes issues and Prometheus alerts.
+A ChatGPT bot for Kubernetes issues.
+Ask ChatGPT how to solve your Prometheus alerts, get pithy responses.

 No more solving alerts alone in the darkness - the internet has your back.

 # How it works
 Prometheus forwards alerts to the bot using a webhook receiver.

+The bot asks ChatGPT how to fix your alerts.

+You stockpile food in your pantry for the robot uprising.

 The bot is implemented using [Robusta.dev](https://github.com/robusta-dev/robusta), an open source platform for responding to Prometheus alerts and Kubernetes events.